hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 User can enter the name of the state they want to search for, the vaccine they want, along with the date for which they want to check vaccine slot availability.

+The user can either enter the state name on their own and or chose from one of the names in the predefined set.
+Wrt date again either they can directly enter or use the calender that will come up.
+While wrt vaccine, they have to select one from the predefined set.

 NOTE: This is a syncronised serialised version, so it takes some time to show the results of the search.